Nausea and vomiting

 Nausea and Vomiting

-Nausea and vomiting in children: When to call
+Nausea and vomiting: When to call

-Call 911 anytime you think your child may need emergency care.
+Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor now or seek immediate medical care if:

-• Your child vomits blood or what looks like coffee grounds.
+• You vomit blood or what looks like coffee grounds.

-Watch closely for changes in your child's health, and be sure to contact your doctor if:
+Watch closely for changes in your health, and be sure to contact your doctor if:

-• Your child does not get better as expected.
+• You are not getting better as expected.

-©2011-2025 Healthwise, Incorporated
+©2011-2026 Healthwise, Incorporated

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.